esper-io/dev-docs/docs/home/devconsole/index.md

 *   Setting alerts for specific battery or network conditions on your devices.
 *   Managing users, including adding additional users to your endpoint for either development or admin use, through the Enterprise Settings.

 Many of the above Console features are available via the Esper APIs, so please be sure to check out our API documentation to get started.
-And install the Esper SDK for Python, our Esper CLI, and the Esper Plugin for Android™ Studio.
+And install the Esper SDK for Python, our Esper CLI, and the Esper Tools for Android™ Studio.

 ## Sign Up for an Esper Trial Account